JFab68/Working-Copy8.30.25/MCP-SETUP.md

 - Verify Node.js and npm are installed

 ### WordPress Connection
-- Update WordPress credentials in `.mcp.json`
+- Update WordPress credentials in your `.env` file
 - Generate application password in WordPress admin
 - Test connectivity with WordPress site